cdapio/cdap/docs/developer-guide/source/programming.rst

 instance of the DataSet class into the Application.

 You can also implement custom DataSets by extending the ``DataSet`` base class or by extending existing DataSet types.
-See the `PageViewAnalytics
+See the :doc:`PageViewAnalytics
-<examples/PageViewAnalytics>`__ example for an implementation of a
+</examples/PageViewAnalytics/index>` example for an implementation of a
 Custom DataSet.

 .. _Procedures: